garrandall/popular-music-data/tracks/the-funky-gibbon-the-goodies.md

 That could be the rage
 It's not hard
 So let's all do the funky gibbon
-Ooo, ooo, ooo
+Ooo, oo, oo

 Do, do, do the funky gibbon
 (The funky gibbon)
 We are here to show you how
-Ooo, ooo, ooo
+Ooo, oo, oo
-Ooo, ooo, ooo, the funky gibbon
+Ooo, oo, oo, the funky gibbon
 He's just like you
 So come on and do
 The funky gibbon now